 In this article, we explore the flaws of conventional approaches for simple hearing screening and offer a method that is proving to yield accurate results.

-SHOEBOX QuickTest is an easy-to-use, self-administered hearing screener that leverages several components from its sister product SHOEBOX Audiometry, a Type 3 medical-grade audiometer that is FDA, CE, and Health Canada listed and optimized for testing outside of a sound booth.
+SHOEBOX QuickTest is an easy-to-use, self-administered hearing screener that leverages several components from its sister product SHOEBOX Audiometry, a full web-based audiometer that is FDA, CE, and Health Canada listed and optimized for testing outside of a sound booth.
 Although QuickTest is not considered a medical device, it was built using many of the same software elements that make SHOEBOX a leader in boothless audiometry.
 As such, you can be confident that QuickTest will produce accurate results and you will get qualified leads.

 There are a couple of factors that will impact the frequencies you choose for screening and the boundaries for categorizing different types of hearing loss: